onnela-lab/forest/README.md

 # forest

-For more detailed info on specific subpackages, see our Wiki
+For more detailed info on specific subpackages, see our Wiki.

+**Please note that Forest uses Python 3.6.**

 ## Description